akkadotnet/akka.net/docs/articles/actors/coordinated-shutdown.md

 2. Gracefully handing over / terminating ClusterSingleton and Cluster.Sharding instances; and
 3. Terminating the `Cluster` system itself.

-By default, this graceful leave action will by triggered whenever the `CoordinatedShutdown.Run()` method is called.
+By default, this graceful leave action will by triggered whenever the `CoordinatedShutdown.Run(Reason)` method is called.
 Conversely, calling `Cluster.Leave` on a cluster member will also cause the `CoordinatedShutdown` to run and will terminate the `ActorSystem` once the node has left the cluster.

-By default, `CoordinatedShutdown.Run()` will also be executed if a node is removed via `Cluster.Down` (non-graceful exit), but this can be disabled by changing the following Akka.Cluster HOCON setting:
+`CoordinatedShutdown.Run()` will also be executed if a node is removed via `Cluster.Down` (non-graceful exit), but this can be disabled by changing the following Akka.Cluster HOCON setting:

 ```
 akka.cluster.run-coordinated-shutdown-when-down = off